keylime/enhancements/91-ignore-path-for-ima.md

 bogged down.
 -->

-I have a system that has a file that is in different locations depending on the deployment.
-I want to measure this file but I don't want to have to specify the full path to the file, as the value is arbitrary.
+I have a system that has a file that may be situated in an arbitary location depending on the deployment.
+I want to measure this file but I don't want to have to specify the full path to the file.

 #### Story 1